billcprice3/llm-prompts-for-education/prompts/Generate_Vocabulary_List.md

 ```

 ### Reminder
 Note the approachable style of the above definitions in the vocabulary list.
-Write your output in the same style, such that a fifth grade student could easily understand the definitions.
+Write your output in the same style, such that a fourth grade student could easily understand the definitions.

 # INPUT